-What has the above animation to do with communication skills, and with the public understanding of science?
+What has the above animation to do with Lucidity and Science: The Deepest Connections?
 To find out, click here (new e-book under construction).
 Those in a hurry may prefer lucidity principles in brief (17K).
 Some related musical fragments are here.
 (Re David Crighton CDs -- hardly any left now!).
 Here's a reprint of my Kobe Lecture Lucidity, science, and the arts: what we can learn from the way perception works (900K), and a brief commentary on the implications for scientific foresight, published in October 2006 as a Focus article in BlueSci, Issue 7.
 Also available are electronic versions of the original published papers, Lucidity and Science Parts I, II and III.
 I gave a related talk, with musical illustrations, at the 2013 Hay-on-Wye Philosophy and Music Festival of the Institute of Art and Ideas.

 Related to all this is a point raised in the last of Professor V. S. Ramachandran's wonderful Reith Lectures in 2003.
 On hearing the lectures, I was moved to post here an `Einsteinian footnote' to what was said in the lecture about the ancient problems of `self', `consciousness', and `free will', and the possibility of a solution `staring at us all along'...
 Basic to it all, though often overlooked, is combinatorial largeness.
 This includes the unimaginably large number of ways for complex systems to go wrong, a point familiar to computer programmers.